develop2arman/rust-all-in-one/workspace/types/generic/GENERIC.md

 > telling the compiler to fill in the actual types later when any code instantiates them.

-> Generic functions are a cheap way to give the illusion of **polymorphic code**.
+> Generic functions are a cheap way to give the illusion of **polymorphic(late binding) code**.

 > Note: By substitution, we mean that every time a generic item is used with a concrete type, a specialized copy of that code is generated at compile time with the type variable T, getting replaced with the concrete type.
-This process of generating specialized functions with concrete types at **compile time is called** [[monomorphization]] , which is the procedure of doing the **opposite of** [[polymorphic]] functions.
+This process of generating specialized functions with concrete types at **compile time is called [[monomorphization]]** (is doing [[static_dispatch]], early binding) , which is the procedure of doing the **opposite of** [[polymorphic]] functions.

 > generics is preferred in most cases because it has **no runtime overhead**, as is the case with trait objects.